rhysmoggs/ms4-morgan-and-co/README.md

 - Page title at top of page.
 - 'Continue Shopping' button that when clicked will direct users back to the main products page if there are not items in their shopping bag.
 A text message on screen also informs users of this.
 - A list of products with each product info containing the image, the name, the sku number, the price, the quantity and subtotal.
-- A [quantity selector](#quantity-selector) which then updates the bag total, deliery cost and grand total once updated/ or items are removed from bag.
+- A [quantity selector](#quantity-selector) which then updates the bag total, delivery cost and grand total once updated/ or items are removed from bag.
 - 'Remove' button, when clicked will update the number of items the user has chosen.
 - 'Update' button, when clicked will remove the item from the shopping bag instantly.
 - Bag Total - the total amount in GBP (£) of the items in the bag.
 - Delivery - the delivery cost in GBP (£).
-Charged at 10% of the bag total at time of development.
+Charged at 10% of the bag total at the time of development.
 - Grand total - the grand total of bag total and the delivery in GBP (£).
 - A message about free delivery and how much to spend to activate the promotion in red text.
-This is hidden if shopper has a bag total of +£100 (the current free delivery threshold).
+This is hidden if the shopper has a bag total of +£100 (the current free delivery threshold).
 - 'Keep Shopping' button which directs user back to the main products page when clicked.
 - 'Secure Checkout' button which directs user to the Checkout page when clicked.